area homepage click for

-cigarette card depicting Ronald Holbrook VC
+cigarette card depicting Norman Holbrook VC

 Submarine HMS B11 - click to enlarge

-Popular Mechanics Magazine, March 1915
+Popular Mechanics Magazine, March 1915 |

-New York Times - click to enlarge
+New York Times - click to enlarge 15 December 1914

 Holbrooks grave at Stedham

-RONALD DOUGLAS HOLBROOK VC RN
+NORMAN DOUGLAS HOLBROOK VC RN

 Norman Douglas Holbrook